srnjak/deb-build-utils/README.md

 The following scripts are available:

-### version-manager.sh
+### version-updater.sh

-The `version-manager.sh` script updates the version number in a project's `project.properties` file.
+The `version-updater.sh` script updates the version number in a project's `project.properties` file.
 It provides three options to update the version number and prints the new version number to the console.

-For more detailed information, see the [documentation file](doc/version-manager.md).
+For more detailed information, see the [documentation file](doc/version-updater.md).

 ### generate_control_file.sh